Parameters by theme

 Parameters Values Description

-sentiment.title.polarity (positive OR neutral OR negative) This parameter is used for finding stories whose title sentiment is the specified value.
+sentiment.title.polarity (positive OR neutral OR negative) Find stories whose title sentiment is the specified value.

-sentiment.body.polarity (positive OR neutral OR negative) This parameter is used for finding stories whose body sentiment is the specified value.
+sentiment.body.polarity (positive OR neutral OR negative) Find stories whose body sentiment is the specified value.

 Common workflows